Robert E. Murray: Global warming denial

 Murray denied the scientific consensus on climate change.
 In June 2007, Murray told the United States Senate Committee on Environment and Public Works that "the science of global warming is suspect."
 He also wrote in a May 2007 MarketWatch editorial: "The actual environmental risk associated with carbon emissions is highly speculative."

 In a 2007 speech to the New York Coal Trade Association, Murray called Al Gore "the shaman of global gloom and doom" and added "he is more dangerous than his global warming."

 Murray was an opponent of proposed global warming legislation in Congress, saying, "Every one of those global warming bills that have been introduced into Congress today eliminates the coal industry and will increase your electric rates, four to five fold."

 Following the presidential election in November 2016, Murray pressed for Donald Trump to withdraw the United States from all international agreements on climate change and stated: "so-called global warming is a total hoax."

 Lawsuits

 Journalists and the press

-Murray filed over a dozen defamation lawsuits against journalists and newspapers, none of which were resolved in his favor.
+Murray filed over a dozen defamation lawsuits against journalists and newspapers, none of which was resolved in his favor.
 For example, Robert Murray and Murray Energy filed lawsuits against environment reporter Ken Ward Jr. from The Charleston Gazette, philosopher and contributor to The Huffington Post Michael Stark, reporter Margaret Newkirk from the Akron Beacon Journal and the Chagrin Valley Times; he also threatened to sue Steve Fiscor, editor of Coal Age and Engineering & Mining Journal, and R. Larry Grayson, a writer and professor emeritus of energy and mineral engineering at Pennsylvania State University.